Indiana Independent Contractor Misclassification: How the 123 Test Works and What It Costs

 Industries with the highest Indiana misclassification audit rates

 Indiana DWD audit activity is not distributed evenly.
-Industries with historically high contractor density — where the ABC test is most frequently applied — include:
+Industries with historically high contractor density — where the 123 Test is most frequently applied — include:

 • Construction and trades: Subcontractor relationships are the most common source of misclassification findings in Indiana.
-General contractors paying subs who perform the same work as direct employees face significant Part B risk.
+General contractors paying subs who perform the same work as direct employees face significant Part B exposure.

 • Staffing and temporary labor: Arrangements that look like employee leasing rather than independent business engagements.